Vanishing of Brauer classes on K3 surfaces under reduction: Introduction

-The main new difficulty that we have to overcome in this paper is that the Shimura variety has a level structure at $r$ and hence the results of \cite{howardmadapusi} do not apply directly.
-We have thus to construct suitable integral models which are ad hoc for our purposes, then we construct Borcherds products to derive the global estimate on the intersection number.
-This, in particular, explains the technical condition appearing in the statement of \Cref{main}.
-We also have to construct the special divisors above $r$, in a way compatible with the special divisors already constructed outside of $r$ by \cite{howardmadapusi}.
-We then show that \cite[Theorem A]{howardmadapusi} extends over $r$ for the special divisors and for some well chosen Borcherds products.
-We do not prove that the resulting generating series is a modular form, a result not needed for our purposes and which requires a deeper understanding of the integral models with full level structure at $r$.
+The second difficulty in our paper is to construct a suitable Borcherds product whose divisor only involve the special divisors that we have constructed.
+We construct such a Borcherds product and we show that \cite[Theorem A]{howardmadapusi} extends over primes dividing $r$.
+This allow us to derive the global estimate on the intersection number of $\mathscr S$ with a well chosen sequence of special divisors.
+The assumption on $r$ is used again to compare the special divisors and the Borcherds products with those from the smooth integral model via a flatness argument.
+In our approach, we do not prove that the resulting generating series of special divisors is a modular form, a result not needed for our purposes and which requires a deeper understanding of the integral models with full level structure $r$.
+To obtain the local estimates, we use a compatibility result between our special divisors and the divisors defined in \cite{howardmadapusi} to bound the local contributions using the estimates already appearing in \cite{sstt,tayouboundary}.
+The additional assumptions on $r$ are used at this level to allow us to input the estimates from \cite{sstt} and \cite{tayouboundary}.